Who is a Pathologist?

 What is the job outlook for Pathologist?

 It is a field that requires a lot of hard work and years of perseverance but once a candidate has completed the education there will be several job growth opportunities.
-Currently, the job market scenario for a pathologist is extremely bright.
+Currently, the job market scenario for career in pathology in India are extremely bright.
 There are several job openings in both public as well as private sectors.
 This is mainly because of the evolution of science and technology.
 Another reason is the outbreak of Covid-19 which is expected to increase job opportunities in future for health workers.
 The job growth for a pathologist is expected to grow by 7.2 per cent by the end of 2026.
 It is higher than the average of most medical specialisation fields.

 Frequently Asked Questions for Pathologist